bitrise-io/devcenter/_articles/en/bitrise-cli/steps.md

 For example, to specify a simple script to perform for the `script` Step, you can specify a value for the `script` Step's `content` input. (_Note: you can list all the inputs of a step with_ `bitrise step-info STEP-ID`)

-Let's do a simple "Hello World" script, using the `script` Step:
+Let's do a simple Hello World script, using the `script` Step:

     format_version: 1.3.1
     default_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git